-Discover Mandinka
+Discover the Mandinka Language

 Mandinka, also known as Mandingo, is spoken by over 2 million people primarily in Gambia.
 It is a Mande language and belongs to the Niger-Congo language family of languages.
 It is also spoken in Mali, Senegal, Burkina Faso and Guinea-Bissau.